zboxfs/zbox-nodejs/README.md

 This is for advanced user.

-If you only want to use this package, you don't need to build the shared library yourself as `npm install` will automatically download the pre-built binary.
+If just use this package, you don't need to build the shared library yourself as `npm install` will automatically download the pre-built binary.

 This library needs to be compiled to platform-specific binary, it currently supports 64-bit Linux, macOS and Windows.
-After running building command, it will generate `index.node` shared library in `native` folder.

-The `index.node` shared library must be used with javascript wrappers, which can be found in `lib` directory.
+After running the building command below, it will generate `index.node` shared library in `native` folder.
+This library must be used with javascript wrappers, which can be found in `lib` directory.

 ## Linux